Iron scrap recycling Taguchi Metals Co., Ltd.

 Tsukuba Plant, Okazato Plant

-Types of industrial waste
+Types of Industrial Waste

-Scrap metal, waste plastics, waste glass,concrete waste and ceramic waste Woody waste (Okazato Plant only)
+Scrap metal, waste plastics, waste glass, concrete waste and ceramic waste

-Registration number
+Registration Number

 Ibaraki Pref 4013(Tsukuba Factory)